rosyberti/website/_posts/2020-03-19-blog-like-a-hacker.md

 permalink: /blog-like-a-hacker/
 ---

 I have been writing on the Internet in some capacity since 2014.
-This article explains by current blogging setup, which is excellent for anyone that wants a minimalist blog template combined with the version control capabilities of GitHub
+This article explains by current blogging setup, which is excellent for anyone that wants a minimalist blog template combined with the version control capabilities of GitHub.

 ## My Background as a Writer